 All you need to shrink your pores is 1 teaspoon of raw honey and one organic, free-range or pastured egg.
 (It pays to know your egg carton labels.)
 Mix these two ingredients together in a small glass bowl, then apply to your face.
 After doing so, you’ll feel your skin tighten.
 Wash off the mask with warm water after 10 minutes or so.

 Mask 3: For Oily Skin

 This is a fun, fruity mask that’s great for oily, acne-prone skin.
-Mash ¼ cup organic strawberries and 1 tablespoon raw, organic honey.
+Mash ¼ cup and 1 tablespoon raw, organic honey.
 Strawberries are a natural source of salicylic acid, an active ingredient in most natural acne-prevention creams.
 Make sure the mixture is on the chunky side so it will stay on your face for about 10 minutes.

 Mask 4: Refresh

 This delicious, refreshing mask is made with cucumber, lemon, organic milk, honey, and oats!
 Mix together grated cucumber, ¼ cup lemon juice, and 5 teaspoons each of organic honey and milk.
 Add organic, gluten-free oats to create a thick paste and refrigerate for five to six hours.
 Then, apply this cooling mask to your face for 15-20 minutes for an instant glow.